applyfmsec/cloudsec/README.md

 ## Trying the Examples with Docker

 With the images installed locally, we can try out the examples in a Docker container.
-Start a container with the `cloudsec` software and examples using `docker` (change the image name if you built from source):
+Start a container with the CloudsSec software and examples using `docker` (change the image name if you built from source):

 ```bash